cairomedeiros/leafchat-api/README.md

 - `SUPABASE_URL`: The URL of your Supabase instance.
 - `SUPABASE_PUBLISHABLE_KEY`: The public key for accessing Supabase.
 - `SUPABASE_SECRET_KEY`: The secret key for accessing Supabase.

-If the project uses a `.env` file, make sure it is present in the root directory and contains these variables.